xtdb/xtdb/docs/phase_2.md

 likely very useful) to very sophisticated where the core query engine becomes totally tuned for the incremental case and turns more into a real Datalog rule engine.
-This is a large and complicated area and one needs to strike the right balance, especially if we're talking Phase
-2. Subscriptions become even more complex in the face of deletions.
+This is a large and complicated area and one needs to strike the right balance, especially if we're talking about things doable during Phase 2.
+Subscriptions become even more complex in the face of deletions.

-In the simplest case, one can fire all subscribed queries after each transaction, potentially filter the result tuples to ensure that at least one value in them has changed, and then somehow notify or send this result to the subscriber.
+In the simplest case, one can fire all subscribed queries after each transaction, potentially filter the result tuples to ensure that at least one value in them has changed since last time the query ran, and then somehow notify or send this result to the subscriber.

 Simple improvements to the above scheme can be to detect if any of the new documents transacted actually could affect the query result or not